tboldagh/FunRootAna/index.md

 # Teaser
 The example illustrating the concept is based on analysis of the plain ROOT Tree.
 A more complex content can be also analysed (and is typically equally easy).
-Imagine you have the Tree with the info about some objects decomposed into 3 `std::vectors<float>`.
+Imagine you have the ROOT Tree with the info about some objects decomposed into 3 `std::vectors<float>`.
 Say these are `x,y,z` coordinates of some measurements.
 In the TTree the measurements are grouped in so called *events* (think cycles of measurements).
 There is also an integer quantity indicating the event is in a category `category` - there is 5 of them, indexed from 0-4.